koinos/koinos-docs/docs/nodes/rpc-node.md

   -H 'Access-Control-Request-Headers: Content-Type'
 ```

-The response must be `204` and must return exactly the reviewed
+The response must be `204` and must return exactly the configured
 `Access-Control-Allow-Origin`, not `*`.

-Copy `koinos_descriptors.pb` from the same deployment bundle to the external
+Copy `koinos_descriptors.pb` from the same selected release or commit to the
-test machine, then check public gRPC over TLS:
+external test machine, then check public gRPC over TLS:

 ```console
 grpcurl \